Althub-Team17/Project/README.md

 ```
 8. **Create a Pull Request, get approval, and merge (PR)**
 - Navigate to the repository on GitHub.
 - Select the feature/updatefeature branch and create a PR against the dev branch.
+Notification "Compare & pull request"
 - Provide a descriptive title and detailed description of your changes.
+The changed file will be displayed below.
+- Create a Pull request
 - The repository maintainers may review your pull request and provide feedback.
 You can assign a reviewer

 9. Review and Merge: